 - Studio Coordinator Hiring: Completed We filled the part-time Studio Coordinator position in late September.
 Jeffrey Stanfill joins us with a background in government access and commercial television production.
-Jeffrey was promoted to a full time position after just six weeks with us. - Return to In-Person City Council & Commission Meeting Coverage: Ongoing DoIT staff worked with us and a consultant to replace the failing council chamber audio system in the fall.
+Jeffrey was promoted to a full time position after just six weeks with us. - PEG Request: To Be Determined As a reminder, we intend to request PEG funds in the next few months to replace the previously-sold 1980 production truck and 2003 cargo van with a new multipurpose vehicle.
+While plans are being formulated, the channel managers will meet to discuss additional needs before bringing a formal request to the Board. - Return to In-Person City Council & Commission Meeting Coverage: Ongoing DoIT staff worked with us and a consultant to replace the failing council chamber audio system in the fall.
 In December and January, we developed workflows for and began conducting in-person meetings in the chamber.
 These workflows are a more robust solution for hybrid meetings than we had in place during the pandemic and continue to allow for both in-person and remote audiovisual participation.
 As during the pandemic, we continue to support all City Council committee meetings.
 However, we now assist with all public meetings that take place in the chamber.
 This coverage increase marks the first time that several commission meetings are regularly scheduled for air on KPAS.
 It also increases our KPAS workplan and we will address ongoing needs in the upcoming budget cycle.